Mongolia–Singapore relations: History

 In 1995, Puntsagiin Jasrai, the Prime Minister of Mongolia, visited Singapore, the first Prime Minister of Mongolia to do so.
 Further Prime Ministerial visits were by Nambaryn Enkhbayar in October 2002, then-Prime Minister Ts.Elbegdorj in 2005, S.Batbold in 2011 and Oyun-Erdene Luvsannamsrai in July 2022.
 In 2001, Natsagiin Bagabandi was the first President of Mongolia to visit Singapore.
 The President of Mongolia, Tsakhiagiin Elbegdorj, made a state visit to Singapore in November 2013.

 Other high-level visits to Singapore include one by the Mongolian Minister for Foreign Affairs D. Tsogtbaatar (5-8 June 2019), and in January 2020, by the Speaker of the Parliament of Mongolia, G. Zandanshatar, who became Prime Minister of Mongolia in June 2025.

 In December 1994, the Government of the Republic of Singapore accredited its Ambassador to the Republic of Korea as a non-Resident Ambassador to Mongolia.
 The Ambassador of the Republic of Singapore, Pang Eng Fong, presented his letter of credence to the Mongolian President in May 1995.
 BG Michael Teo Eng Cheng was appointed the non-resident Ambassador of Singapore to Mongolia from 1997 until 2001, followed by Calvin Eu Mun Hoo in July 2002, Chua Thai Keong from 2006 to 2010, Peter Tan Hai Chuan in June 2011; Yip Wei Kiat on 7 July 2015 and Eric Teo Boon Hee (from November 2019).
 The current non-resident Ambassador of Singapore to Mongolia is Wong Kai Jiun (from June 2025).

 In 2016, Lee Hsien Loong, the Prime Minister of Singapore visited Mongolia, the first Prime Minister of Singapore to do so.
-When he was welcomed by his Mongolian counterpart Jargaltulgyn Erdenebat, PM Lee stated that he would open new areas of cooperation between the two countries and enhance bilateral cooperation.
-Both leaders of the two countries agreed the visit "opened a new chapter" for bilateral relations between the two countries.